desty2k/QRainbowStyleSheet/README.rst

 Widgets
 -------

-In v0.6 I added a few new widgets.
+In v0.6 I added a few new widgets which automatically load colors from current stylesheet's palette.
-Widgets are automatically loading colors from current stylesheet's palette.
-Changing the style while the application is running is supported.
-These widgets can not be used without loading stylesheet.
-You can find exampels in example directory.
-In v0.8 windows module has been refactored and now supports native Windows events.

 GoogleMapsView